+61 406 432 691

 ▣ One added view when it closes a real gap

-Sometimes one additional camera is the smarter move, but only when it closes a specific gap that the current layout cannot cover cleanly.
+Sometimes one extra camera is the smarter move, but only when it closes a specific gap the current layout cannot cover cleanly.
 The aim is not more coverage everywhere.
-It is one better view over the real weak point.
+It is one better view over the actual weak point.

 If the job has moved beyond repair and now needs broader replacement or a fresh layout, you can review our CCTV installation and servicing in Murrumbeena page for replacement or new-install intent.